 - Big "SHUT UP!": He shuts Doña Florinda up the same way Quico does to other characters.

 - Magnificent Moustaches of Mexico: His big moustache is essentially the only difference between him and Quico, not counting clothes.

 - Names to Run Away from Really Fast: His surname can be translated to "kill them [women] quiet".
-He did not leave up to it.
+He did not live up to it.

 - Noodle Incident: Died at sea when his ship sank, eaten by a shark.
 Subverted in that there's a loose account of it told by Quico, but Quico is, well, Quico.
 Doña Florinda does hint the first half of his story is true, however.

-- One-Shot Character: Only appears in a briefly flashback in one episode.
+- One-Shot Character: Only appears in a brief flashback in one episode.

 - Posthumous Character: Died before the events of the show.

 - Strong Family Resemblance: Quico clearly inherited his looks and mannerisms from him.
 Doña Florinda takes relief in that he's healthy, and that is what matters.

 Played by: HimselfHéctor Bonilla is a Mexican actor who appeared As Himself in one episode in which he visited the vecindad.

 - As Himself: He played himself in an episode.